wilfi/Terraform-Demo/README.md

 # README #

+# This reposiroty is minimally maintained.
+Please go to https://github.com/wilfi/terraform-get-started instead. #

 This repository contains an example set of [Terraform](https://terraform.io) manifests for building a basic Drupal at AWS.

 ### What does it do? ###